lucasvs/archlinux-count-updates/README.md

 # archlinux-count-updates
-A simple notify for update on archlinux.
+A simple notify for updates on archlinux.